gameplanXXL/bmad-client/docs/architecture.md

 BMad Client Library is a **headless Node.js/TypeScript SDK** architected as a modular library (not a service) that applications import and run in-process.
 The core architecture follows a **layered design** with clean separation between client API, session orchestration, provider abstraction, agent system, MCP integration, storage, and cost tracking.

-The system uses **event-driven session management** to handle asynchronous LLM interactions with pause/resume capabilities, enabling multi-turn conversations where the LLM can ask questions and wait for user responses. **Multi-provider support** through an abstract interface allows switching between Anthropic Claude, OpenAI, and custom LLM backends without changing application code.
+The system uses **event-driven session management** to handle asynchronous LLM interactions with pause/resume capabilities, enabling multi-turn conversations where the LLM can ask questions and wait for user responses.
+The SDK is **focused exclusively on Anthropic Claude** for optimal integration with Claude's tool-use capabilities and the BMad Method's requirements.

 **Model Context Protocol (MCP) integration** is the cornerstone of tool execution.
 Rather than implementing custom tools, the SDK acts as an **MCP client** that connects to MCP servers (filesystem, database, API servers, etc.) and dynamically discovers their capabilities.
 Tool calls from LLMs are routed to the appropriate MCP server via JSON-RPC 2.0 over stdio or SSE transports.
 This approach provides:
 - **75% less SDK code** - No custom tool implementations needed